tessercat/daoistic-book/blog/glossary/content.md

 The paragraph on thunder and wind also plays on 去 and 就.
-As verbs, they're literally leave and approach, though repel and attract work as well.
-In either case, I think they describe the effect on something of the potential difference between yin and yang.
+As verbs, they're literally leave and approach, but I think they describe the effect on something of the potential difference between yin and yang, so perhaps repel and attract work as well.

 Behaving is 去就,
 and Kroll says this is accurate by the Tang.
-Many passages and phrases from the Tang-era _Wenzi_ have echoes in _Huainanzi_ (early Han), but I can't find this passage in _Huainanzi_, and it works so well in English as behave.
+Many passages and phrases from the Tang-era _Wenzi_ have echoes in _Huainanzi_ (early Han), but I can't find the paragraph in _Huainanzi_, and it works so well in English as behave that I've used it here.
 I also like to think of people behaving as people repelled by this, attracted to that, but oscillating in balanced and predictable patterns